ngresbach11/k3s-homelab/README.md

 ## Currently deployed publically exposed applications

+- [Mealie](https://mealie.io/) - Recipe management application.
+One of my goals this year is to get better at cooking, and this is a good way for me to be able to save recipes I find online and try them out.
+I'm exposing this so a few friends can try it as well, and it makes it easier if I want to meal-prep at a friend's house.
+Hosted at https://mealie.natetech.org/
 - [Linkding](https://github.com/sissbruecker/linkding) - A self-hosted bookmark manager.
 I followed a tutorial to assist in getting this stood up as a demo application, but I am using it to save articles and other links for myself.
 Available hosted and exposed at https://linkding.natetech.org/
 - [Weatherstar 4000+](https://github.com/netbymatt/ws4kp) - Self hosted weather site that pulls data from [NOAA's weather API](https://www.weather.gov/documentation/services-web-api) and displays it in the style of a 90s weather channel.
 Being hosted and exposed at https://weatherstar.natetech.org